JosephLai241/shift/README.md

 Use this command to clock-out.
 The clock-in time is then written to the timesheet or database.

 You can record a message corresponding to your clock in by including the `-m` flag.

+Your clock-in time and message as well as your shift duration will be displayed.

+A warning is displayed if you attempt to run this command when already clocked out.

 ## Check Current Status